leonishard/Object_Storage_Workshop/README.md

 You should see:
 ```
-Bucket "workshop-images" created
+[MinIO] Bucket "workshop-images" ready
 Backend running on http://localhost:3001
 ```

-> If you see "Failed to connect to MinIO", wait 10 seconds and try again — the containers may still be starting.
+> If you see "Failed to connect to MinIO", wait 10–15 seconds and try again — the containers may still be starting.

 ### 5. Install frontend dependencies and start the dev server